dieterichlawson/hadoop_setup/README.md

 ### Appendix 1 - Foreman

 Foreman is a useful tool that lets you start, stop, and watch groups of services.
-It provides a nice output and a robust way to easily start up your local Hadoop cluster.
+I **highly**  recommend you use it because it provides a nice output and a robust way to easily start up your local Hadoop cluster.
 You can find out more about Foreman [here](https://github.com/ddollar/foreman).

-Foreman uses a file called a 'Procfile' that defines what processes you want to start and stop.
-In your $HDP_DIR you can create a file called just `Procfile` that contains the following:
+Foreman uses a file called a 'Procfile' that defines the processes you are managing.
+In your $HDP_DIR you can create a file called `Procfile` that contains the following:

 ```
 namenode: hadoop/bin/hdfs namenode